tokahuke/lopez/readme.md

 ## Limitations and future plans

 * Lopez is still limited to a single machine.
 No distributed programming yet.
-However, what are you crawling that requires so much firepower?
+However, what are you scraping that requires so much firepower?

 * This crate need more docs and more support for other backends.
 Sorry, I have a full-time job.